hearts4goo/hearts4goo.github.io/README.md

 </h2>

 <p>
-Me and nutelok just are still working on this, dont expect anything to work incase you even found this we started this 23/05/2026
+Me and nutelok are still working on this, dont expect anything to work incase you even found this.. we started this 23/05/2026
 </p>